 number of German companies that operate in the USA (more than any other language).

 Germany spends the fourth most on research and development.

 Germany has the fourth largest economy in the world.

-Germany is the second largest donor of aid to developing countries.
+Germany is the third largest donor of aid to developing countries.

 German is profoundly useful across a broad number of professional and academic fields.
 From business and the STEM disciplines to any of the humanities, social sciences and international development, German gives you an edge.
 Consider these few facts.